How to Ship Alcohol in the U.S: Tips, State Rules and Regulations for Shipping Beer, Wine and Spirits (UPS, FedEx & USPS)

 • Unparalleled customer service to assist you with your system installation and any issues you may encounter.

-KORONA POS has been a huge game changer for my overall profitability.
+KORONA POS has been a huge game-changer for my overall profitability.
 Implementation was seamless and painless!
 The support staff is great and always ready to help.
 Had I known it would be this easy, I would have made the switch sooner!

 -Kristen L.

-FAQs: How to Ship Alcohol in the U.S.
+FAQs: How to Ship Alcohol in the U.S

 1. How to ship alcohol?

 To ship alcohol, you must first determine where the alcohol will be sent.
 Is it in your state?
 To another state?
 Or outside the United States?
 Next, you need to know the rules that regulate the shipment of alcoholic beverages from the sending and receiving states.
-Finally, choose a liquor importer such as FedEx or UPS to send your liquor.
+Finally, choose a liquor importer like FedEx or UPS to send your liquor.
 You can also use online grocers or online marketplaces like Drizly to ship your alcohol.

 2. Can I ship alcohol via FedEx?